-Why Do Bodybuilding and Niacin Supplements Make a Great Pair?
+Why Do Niacin and Bodybuilding Make a Great Pair?

-You might be here because you’ve heard about niacin for working out and want to find out more.
+You might be here because you’ve heard about the relationship between niacin and bodybuilding, wanting to find out more.

 Traditionally, niacin can help you have healthier skin, eyes, and other organs.
 It can even help improve your nervous system.
 But, we’re looking at why bodybuilders and weightlifters love niacin so much.